Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 To report issues with the client library, or request additional features, please open a GitHub issue [here](https://github.com/Azure/azure-sdk-for-python/issues)

-## Next steps

-* Have a look at the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference/samples) folder, containing fully runnable Python code for doing inference using synchronous and asynchronous clients.

 ## Tracing

 The Azure AI Inferencing API Tracing library provides tracing for Azure AI Inference client library for Python.
 Refer to Installation chapter above for installation instructions.